onflow/docs/docs/concepts/transactions.md

 **Reference Block**

-A reference to a (latest) block used for expiry.
+A reference to a recent block used for expiry.
 A transaction is considered expired if it is submitted to Flow after reference block height + N, where N is a constant defined by the network.
 On mainnet current setting for N is 600 which amounts to approximately 10 minutes for expiry (please note this is subject to change).

 **Gas Limit**

 When a transaction is executed each operation consumes a predefined amount of computational units (we define more about that in the Fees documentation).
 This defines the maximum amount of computation that is allowed to be done during this transaction.
-If a transaction finishes execution with fewer computational units spent then this limit has no effect, if a transaction reaches this limit while executing, it will fail at that point and changes will be reverted, however, the fees will still be charged.
+If a transaction completes execution using fewer computational units than the limit, it remains unaffected.
+However, if it hits this limit during execution, the transaction will fail, its changes will be reverted, but fees will still be applied.
 The maximum computational limit for Flow mainnet is currently at 9999, but this might change.
 The maximum network limit is defined to protect the network from transactions that would run forever.

 **Proposal Key**

-Each transaction must declare a proposal key, which can be an account key from any Flow account.
+Each transaction must declare a proposal key, which can be an account key from any Flow account (App, User or Wallet).
 The account that owns the proposal key is referred to as the *proposer*.

 Proposer is a role in a transaction that defines who is proposing the transaction, the effect of the transaction being submitted on the proposer is that it will increment the sequence number for the provided proposer key.
+This is done to ensure transactions are not resubmitted (replay attack) and thus sequencing actions.

 A proposal key definition declares the address, key ID, and up-to-date sequence number for the account key.
+A single proposer can have many transactions executed in parallel only limited by the key they use to propose the transaction.

 ![Screenshot 2023-08-17 at 15.10.33.png](_transactions_images/Screenshot_2023-08-17_at_15.10.33.png)

 - Address identifies the account that will act as a proposer of this transaction.
 - Key ID is an index number (starting at 0) that identifies the key on the account provided in the address.
 - Sequence Number is a number on each key that increments by 1 with each transaction.
-This ensures that each transaction executes at most once.
-This prevents many unwanted situations such as [transaction replay attacks](https://en.wikipedia.org/wiki/Replay_attack).
+This ensures that each transaction executes at most once and prevents many unwanted situations, such as [transaction replay attacks](https://en.wikipedia.org/wiki/Replay_attack).
 Each key in an account has a dedicated sequence number associated with it.
 Unlike Ethereum, there is no sequence number for the entire account.

 **Authorizers**